k12345663/studio/src/README.md

 # RecruTake: AI-Powered Interview Kit Generator

 RecruTake is a Next.js web application designed to assist recruiters and hiring managers—especially those who may not be technical experts in the role's domain—by leveraging AI to generate and customize comprehensive interview kits.
-Users input a job description (pasted text) and can optionally paste candidate resume text or relevant details from a candidate profile (e.g., Unstop).
+Users input a job description (pasted text), a **compulsory Unstop Profile Link**, and can **optionally upload a candidate's resume (PDF/DOC)**, for which they are currently guided to paste the extracted text.
 The AI then produces a structured set of competencies and interview questions, generated in a logical sequence (general intro, academics, experience, then project-specifics and other technicals).

-Questions are categorized as Technical or Non-Technical, and directly derived from analyzing the resume/profile data (including projects, their tech stack, goals, accomplishments, challenges, educational background, academic achievements, and past work experiences) and JD requirements.
-A "Tell me about yourself" question includes a resume/profile-tailored model answer, **written from an interviewer's perspective**, guiding on what points to cover.
+Questions are categorized as Technical or Non-Technical, and directly derived from analyzing the Unstop Profile (conceptually), extracted resume text (including projects, their tech stack, goals, accomplishments, challenges, educational background, academic achievements, and past work experiences), and JD requirements.
+A "Tell me about yourself" question includes a Unstop profile/resume-tailored model answer, **written from an interviewer's perspective**, guiding on what points to cover based on their specific background.
 Model answers are formatted as 3-4 concise, judgeable bullet points serving as **general examples of strong answers from an interviewer's perspective by highlighting key points a candidate should cover** (e.g., for an OOP question, noting the 4 pillars).
 These answers are designed to be basic, clear, and easy for non-technical recruiters to evaluate, and include guidance on assessing real-life examples provided by candidates.

 The kit includes a 5-level difficulty rating ('Naive' to 'Master'), estimated answering times, and a weighted scoring rubric.
-Rubric criteria are designed for non-technical evaluators (focusing on clarity, relevance, depth), contextually derived from JD/resume/profile, with weights summing to 1.0.
+Rubric criteria are designed for non-technical evaluators (focusing on clarity, relevance, depth), contextually derived from JD & Unstop profile/resume text, with weights summing to 1.0.
 Users can edit this kit and have the AI refine their changes.
 Panelists use a 1-10 score slider for individual questions.
-An overall interview score (average of question scores) is also displayed.
+An "Overall Interview Score" (average of question scores) is also displayed.

-**Future Considerations**: The project envisions future support for direct PDF/DOC resume uploads and Unstop profile integration.
+**Future Considerations**: The project envisions future support for full server-side PDF/DOC resume parsing and direct Unstop profile API integration.

 ## Tech Stack